PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Introduction to Machine Learning/RandomForests.md

-# 3) Daily Q&A
+# 3) Q&A
-At 16:00, there's a online meeting you're encouraged to take part in to ask questions and to discuss our progress and reflect on today activities.

-Tomorrow we will cover TOPIC!
+Coming Datalab we will reflect on tree-based analyses again and give you an opportunity to ask any questions you might have.

+## Up Next!
+Tomorrow we will apply a tree-based analyses on our research problem/question for the Oosterhout Dataset!
+You're also given extra time to work on other stuff or complete the random forests course material on codecademy.

 ## Resources
 - [Codecademy](https://www.codecademy.com/learn/machine-learning)